Types of Energy

 #3.
 Electrical Energy

-Energy generated by the tiny charged particles called electrons.
+Electrical energy is moving energy that is generated by tiny charged particles called electrons and protons.
 A lightning bolt is one form of electrical energy.
 We are almost doing every work with electricity.
 Electrical energy is a type of kinetic energy caused by moving electric charges.

 Examples of electrical energy

 #4.
 Heat Energy

-This energy is also known as Thermal Energy.
+Heat energy is also known as Thermal Energy.
 The energy that comes from a fire is thermal energy.
-As we know the matter is made up of molecules.
+As we know matter is made up of molecules.
 When we raise the temperature of matter the particles vibrate faster.

 Heat energy is the energy that comes from the temperature of matter.
-Electrical or gas stoves, room heater, etc are examples of heat (thermal) energy.
+Electrical or gas stoves, room heaters, etc are examples of heat (thermal) energy.

 #5.
 Light Energy